Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Identity-Resources.md

 ### Policy Assignment parameters example

-The following shows the `Deploy-VM-Backup` Policy Assignment with a user-defined value set by the module for the `logAnalytics` parameter.
+The following shows the `Deploy-VM-Backup` Policy Assignment with a user-defined values set by the module for the parameters.
-You will see that this value matches the resource ID of the Log Analytics workspace deployed by this module.

 ![Policy Assignment parameters example](./media/examples-deploy-identity-policy-parameters.png)